 Women who have chemotherapy before surgery and who achieve complete remission -- no cancer at the time of breast surgery -- have a much greater chance of being completely cured of their disease, she said.

-Dr. Aye Moe Thu Ma, attending physician in breast surgical oncology with St. Luke's and Roosevelt Hospitals in New York City, also voiced enthusiasm.
+Dr. Aye Moe Thu Ma, an attending physician in breast surgical oncology with St. Luke's and Roosevelt Hospitals in New York City, also voiced enthusiasm at the time.

 "We currently have limited options for [first-step] treatment of breast cancer," Ma said.
 "I'm excited that this may provide a more specific treatment for people with HER2-positive cancer."

-This means women may be able to keep their breasts because the tumor size is reduced before surgery, and some women may prefer this, she said.
+This means women may be able to keep their breasts because the tumor size is reduced before surgery, and some women may prefer this, she added.

 Both short- and long-term side effects will need to be examined to fully evaluate risks and benefits of this medication if it is approved, Ma added.

 Perjeta is one of many newer biologic agents used to treat breast cancer.
-"These biologic or 'targeted' treatments work on breast cancer cells in a more specific way than some older treatments so there are many fewer casualties to normal cells translating into many fewer side effects for our patients," Tiersten said.
+"These biologic, or 'targeted,' treatments work on breast cancer cells in a more specific way than some older treatments, so there are many fewer casualties to normal cells, translating into many fewer side effects for our patients," Tiersten explained.